Admission to OTD Program

-- A minimum combined score of 300 on the GRE (verbal and math) is highly recommended.
-Minimum scores of 152 (math) and 151 (verbal) are recommended with a minimum combined score of 300.
+- Minimum scores of 152 (quantitative reasoning) and 151 (verbal reasoning) are highly recommended with a minimum combined score of 300.

 - A minimum cumulative GPA of 3.0 (based on a 4.0 scale) for upper division (junior and senior level) undergraduate college coursework.

 - A minimum GPA of 3.2 (based on a 4.0 scale) for all prerequisite courses.
 No grade lower than a C.

 Note: Applicants should be aware that a felony conviction might affect their ability to sit for the certification exam or attain state licensure.
 For more information, contact the National Board for Certification in Occupational Therapy (NBCOT), and the state licensure board in the state you wish to practice.